-I recently wrote about a Dr. Paul Sutter episode : Ontological Transformation of the Big Bang.
+I recently wrote about a Dr. Paul Sutter episode in the post titled : Ontological Transformation of the Big Bang.
 Paul said something in this episode that has been ricocheting around my subconscious and a major insight has dawned upon me that I’ve known for a long time, but couldn’t articulate.
 The background story is that in point charge theory the universe doesn’t expand outward as a whole, but instead expansion is internal and driven by recycling processes that energize Noether cores which causes them to get very small and then exposes them to less dense environments where the Noether cores can dissipate energy and inflate and expand.
-Some Noether cores based particles fly out of the galaxy as photons or neutrinos and take their energy with them.
+Some Noether core based particles fly out of the galaxy as photons or neutrinos and take their energy with them.
 For these and other reasons, it has been evident to me for a long time that we need to rethink the meaning of photon redshift.

 - The energy of the photon itself may be a factor.
 All other conditions held constant, a super high energy photon might redshift at a different rate than a low energy photon.

 - The energy and energy gradient of the spacetime aether may be a factor.
 We already know about gravitational redshift when a photon climbs out of a gravity well.
-All forms of redshift are caused by the same mechanism of a photon traveling through spacetime aether.

 Is there anything else?
 The bottom line here is that we need to sleuth out the redshift formula from first principles and experimental observation.